-- SNAT is a full proxy and therefore load balanced Real Servers do not need to be changed in any way - Because SNAT is a full proxy any server in the cluster can be on any accessible subnet including across the Internet or WAN - SNAT is not transparent by default, i.e. the Real Servers will not see the source IP address of the client, they will see the load balancers IP address.
+- As with other modes a single unit does not require a Floating IP, although it is recommended to make adding a slave unit easier - SNAT is a full proxy and therefore load balanced Real Servers do not need to be changed in any way - Because SNAT is a full proxy any server in the cluster can be on any accessible subnet including across the Internet or WAN - SNAT is not transparent by default, i.e. the Real Servers will not see the source IP address of the client, they will see the load balancers IP address.
 If required, this can be solved by either enabling TProxy on the load balancer, or for HTTP, using X-forwarded-For headers.
-Please refer to chapter 6 in the administration manual for more details. - SNAT mode can be deployed using either a 1-arm or 2-arm configuration
+Please search for 'Using Transparent Proxy' and 'Set X-Forwarded-For Header' in the administration manual for more details.

-NOTE: For detailed configuration examples using various load balancing methods, please refer to chapter 11 in the administration manual.
+NOTE: For detailed configuration examples using various modes, please refer to Chapter 10 in the administration manual available here: